Would our Courts order the victim of Domestic Violence to pay spousal support to the abuser? Unfortunately, Yes.

 And to add insult to injury, RCW 26.09.140 allows the Court to order a spouse to pay the attorney fees and cost for their soon to be ex-spouse “after considering the financial resources of both parties”.
 There is no mention of misconduct disqualifying an abuser from having their attorney fees paid for them by their victim.
 The only factor considered in awarding attorney fees is the parties’ financial resources, not their conduct.

-In the few States that still allow “At Fault” divorce actions, the Court may consider misconduct (such as domestic violence), as a basis for denying alimony or adjusting the division of property, but are not required to do so.
+In the few States that still allow “At Fault” divorce actions, the Court may consider misconduct as a basis for denying alimony or adjusting the division of property, but are not required to do so.